torvalds/linux/Documentation/virt/kvm/x86/running-nested-guests.rst

 - As a developer, you want to test your software on different operating systems (OSes).
-Instead of renting multiple VMs from a Cloud Provider, using nested KVM lets you rent a large enough "guest hypervisor" (level-1 guest).
+Instead of renting multiple VMs from a Cloud Provider, using nested KVM lets you rent a large eanalugh "guest hypervisor" (level-1 guest).
 This in turn allows you to create multiple nested guests (level-2 guests), running different OSes, on which you can develop and test your software.